False

 cult in New Zealand, with the official title of "Secretary".

-He has been a Scientologist for about 24 years and a Scientology employee
+As of 2005 he has been a Scientologist for about 24 years and a Scientology

-for about 19 years (as of 2005).
+employee for about 19 years.
 We have reason to believe that in that

 time Mr Ferriss has gained a good working knowledge of tresspass laws.